 Table of Contents

-The mediastinum is a part of the chest cavity bounded by the sternum anteriorly the vertebrae posteriorly and the medial surfaces of the visceral pleural (mediastinal pleural reflection).
+The mediastinum is a part of the chest cavity bounded by the sternum anteriorly, the vertebrae posteriorly and the medial surfaces of the visceral pleura (mediastinal pleural reflection).
 It is divided into:

 - Anterior mediastinum that lies anterior to the pericardium.

 - Middle mediastinum that houses the heart and the large vessels.

 - Posterior mediastinum that lies behind the pericardial surface.